usnistgov/hyperspy_tutorial/instructions/index.rst

 but is not too difficult once you understand the steps required.
 The two pieces required are a Python distribution (typically pre-installed on Mac and Linux;
 but not included on by default on Windows), and then the HyperSpy libraries that operate within that Python environment.
+It is generally adviced not to use the pre-installed system python and to use a separate python distribution for data analysis.

 Select one of following instructions, depending on:

-* if you are not already using a python distribution on your system:
+* if you are *not* already using a python distribution on your system:

 .. raw:: html